lalalune/LJSpeechTools/README.md

 ## What do I need to make a dataset?
 30-60 minutes of clean audio (no sounds, noises or other speakers).
 Can be one file or many.
 The rest will be done for you.

-Mono 22khz WAV is ideal but the system will do it's best to convert other formats.
+Mono 22khz WAV is ideal but the system will try to convert other formats.

 # Installation
 You will need Python 3 installed on your system.